mohsenvafa/pharmacy-modernization-project-model/.vscode/README.md

 ### Breakpoints not working
 1. Make sure you compiled with debug info (debugger does this automatically)
-2. Check that you're debugging the right process
+2. Ensure breakpoint is on an executable line (not comments/empty lines)
-3. Ensure breakpoint is on an executable line (not comments/empty lines)
+3. Try restarting the debugger if breakpoints seem unresponsive

 ### Port already in use
 ```bash